- 100% online – providing convenience and flexibility.

 All sectors of society are increasingly vulnerable to surreptitious network intrusions that threaten data integrity, personal privacy, and national security.

-St. Thomas University College of Law established the LL.M.
-(Master of Laws) degree program in Cybersecurity Law & Policy to further education, promote research, and inform policy.
+St. Thomas University College of Law established the Master of Legal Studies degree program in Cybersecurity Law & Policy to further education, promote research, and inform policy.
 It is the only program of its kind in the state of Florida.
 The 100% online program is designed to be completed in one year and is designed to meet the needs of working professionals, as well as traditional students, seeking a flexible opportunity to advance career goals.
 The innovative program offers a comprehensive approach to cybersecurity law, policy, and risk management.